 Figure 2 demonstrates the shifting demand for sorghum across Feed and Residual Use; Exports; Food, Alcohol and Industry Use; and Seed Use since 1975.

-This independent evaluation was conducted in order to measure the effectiveness of the Sorghum Checkoff, ensurprofitability and create success for farmers.
+This independent evaluation was conducted in order to measure the effectiveness of the Sorghum Checkoff, ensuring the checkoff is properly investing funds and expanding markets that have a higher opportunity to return producer profitability and create success for farmers.